Graduate School of Engineering & Applied Sciences (GSEAS)

 - A Bachelor's degree from an accredited institution including a calculus-based undergraduate physics sequence

 - Waivers may be considered

-$2000 per course per quarter for all Federal Government students.
+$2000 per course per student for all Federal Government students.

 Commands may pay ahead to meet fiscal year budget concerns as long as their students are funded before a quarter starts.